mirkobrombin/DaBaDee/README.md

 <div align="center">
     <img src="logo.png" alt="DaBaDee" width="450"/>
     <p>DaBaDee is a simple deduplication tool/storage for files.
-It uses SHA256 to
+It uses SHA256* to
 hash the files and store them in the storage, replacing the original path with a hardlink to the storage location.</p>
+    <sub>* SHA256 is the default hashing algorithm, but it can be replaced with
+    any other hashing algorithm that implements the `hash.Generator` interface.
+    The highwayhash algorithm is also provided as an example.</sub>
 </div>

 ## Usage